mxg-mega/alx-system_engineering-devops/0x00-shell_basics/README.md

-the files in this directory are file written to be executable in order to navigate through the shell
+the files in this directory are file written to be executable in order to navigate through the shel first was vurrent working directory second was listing files third is printing home directory